funmerc/my_site/README.md

-# my_site
+# Personal Website (my_site)
-This is an informative personal site used for practicing, showcasing skills, and personal references
+This is an informative personal site used for practicing, showcasing skills, and personal references.

+## Landing Page
+TODO

+## Topics
+TODO

+## References
+TODO